momochi000/typewar/README.md

 ## DONE

+#### BUG: when 2 fragments begin with the same text and one wins
+This is probably an acceptable bug for now... just need to capture it This is probably an acceptable bug for now... just need to capture it It appears to skip a character.
+For example: abcdef abcdff abcdff if you type abcd, all 3 fragments should activate.
+As soon as you type f, the first fragment should deactivate (go back to 'live') and the 2 final ones should have abcdf as completed, but instead will only have abcd still complete.
+Thought: could this be solved the same as the previous problem, by duping one of the arrays?
 #### EPIC: Typewar battle evolution
 The (battle) scene initializes the battle manager.
 The battle manager keeps track of the two sides of battle (typically the player